 The Kaiser Permanente Bridge Program is uniquely designed to help those who are uninsured and have low income pay for a Kaiser Permanente for Individual and Families (KPIF) health plan.
-As a Community Benefit initiative, we will subsidize the full monthly premium for up to 24 months.
+As a Community Benefit initiative, we will subsidize the full monthly premium months from the time of enrollment until December 31 of the enrollment year.
+Subscribers may reapply annually at the discretion of Kaiser Permanente if they continue to meet the program eligibility requirements.
 Coverage under the KPIF health plan includes preventive services, hospitalization, comprehensive pharmacy and more.

 Enrollment into The Kaiser Permanente Bridge Program is limited; Kaiser Permanente reserves the right to stop accepting new enrollments at any time without prior notice.

 As a participant of Zion Hill CDC you have access to the Kaiser Permanente Bridge Program.
-The Bridge Program is a comprehensive medical health plan that provides coverage for up to 24 months, at no cost to you.
+The Bridge Program is a comprehensive medical health plan that provides coverage, at no cost to you.
 Coverage includes preventive services, hospitalization, comprehensive pharmacy and more.

-- The applicant must be actively enrolled in a training program with a participating community partner.
+- The applicant must be actively enrolled with a participating community partner.

 - All applicants, and applying dependents, must live in Kaiser Permanente’s metro Atlanta 20 county service area.1